project-au-lait/jpa-entity-generator/README.md

 - configFilePath - Path of the jeg configuration file
 - outputDir: The root directory where JPA Entity java files are output.
+- metadataOutputDir: The directory where JPA Entity metadata file (`jeg-metadata.json`) is output.
 - jdbcUrl: JDBC connection string to the DB for which the JPA Entity is to be generated
 - jdbcUsername: User name used to authenticate the DB connection
 - jdbcPassword-Password used to authenticate the DB connection